Ciela-Institute/caustics/paper.md

 be slow, consolidating calculations into fewer, larger batches allows caustics to fully exploit GPU capabilities.
 In the midpoint sampling, the GPU never "saturates" meaning that it runs equally fast for any number of samples.
-In the realistic scenario we reach the limit of the GPU memory and so had to break up the operations beyond 100 samples, which is when the GPU performance begins to slow down.
+In the realistic scenario we reach the saturation limit of the GPU memory at 100 samples and could no longer simultaneously model all the systems, we thus entered a linear regime in runtime just like the CPU sampling does for any number of simulations.
 Nonetheless, it is possible to easily achieve over 100X speedup over CPU performance, making GPUs by far the most efficient method to perform large lensing computations such as running many MCMC chains or sampling many lensing realizations (e.g. for training machine learning models).

 # User experience